common-fate/docs-archive/docs/common-fate/providers/registry/commonfate/ecs-exec-sso/v1-alpha1.md

 ### Using the AWS CLI

 If you have the AWS CLI installed and can deploy cloudformation you can run the following commands to deploy this stack.
-Ensure you have credentials for the same account that Granted Approvals is deployed to and that AWS_REGION environment variable is set correctly, we recommend deploying this role to the same region as your Granted Approvals stack.
+Ensure you have credentials for the same account that Common Fate is deployed to and that AWS_REGION environment variable is set correctly, we recommend deploying this role to the same region as your Common Fate stack.

 ```bash
 aws cloudformation deploy --template-file common-fate-access-handler-ecs-exec-sso-role.yml --stack-name Common-Fate-Access-Handler-ECS-Exec-SSO-Role --capabilities CAPABILITY_IAM